 - How Long Do Passion Twists Last on Hair?

 - 61 Ombre Braiding Hair Color Ideas And Hairstyles

-To tell you how important prepping is, here are the benefits of prepping your hair
+To show you how important prepping is, here are the benefits of prepping your hair

 - It ensures your hair is healthy and has enough strength to handle extra weight and tension